 Prospective, randomised, controlled clinical trials (RCTs) show that treatment with oseltamivir for uncomplicated influenza illness can reduce the duration of symptoms by approximately 1 day when given within 48 hours of onset of illness [35-38].
 Because of the large sample sizes required, there have not been RCTs conducted specifically to evaluate the effect of oseltamivir against severe outcomes such as hospitalisation or death.
 Observational data suggest a benefit of oseltamivir treatment against severe outcomes, although these may be subject to several limitations.
-A meta-analysis of individual patient data reported lower risk of mortality in patients treated with neuraminidase inhibitors compared to those not treated.
-[39] A meta-analysis showed a risk reduction in lower respiratory tract complications and in-hospital stay in the group that received oseltamivir [40].
-For this reason the South African guidelines continue to recommend the use of neuraminidase inhibitors for the treatment of hospitalised patients with confirmed or suspected influenza who have complicated or severe influenza or are at higher risk for influenza complications (see section 5.2.1).
+A meta-analysis of individual patient data reported lower risk of mortality in patients treated with neuraminidase inhibitors compared to those not treated.[39]
+A meta-analysis showed a risk reduction in lower respiratory tract complications and in-hospital stay in the group that received oseltamivir[40].
+For this reason, the South African guidelines continue to recommend the use of neuraminidase inhibitors for the treatment of hospitalised patients with confirmed or suspected influenza who have complicated or severe influenza or are at higher risk for influenza complications (see section 5.2.1).

-7.1.1 Antiviral medication recommended for treatment
+7.1.1 Recommended antiviral medication

-Oral oseltamivir (Tamiflu®) and inhaled zanamivir (Relenza®) (limited availability in South Africa) are chemically related antiviral medications that act as neuraminidase inhibitors and have activity against both influenza A and B. These two medications are recommended for use during the 2021 influenza season.
+Oral oseltamivir (Tamiflu®) and inhaled zanamivir (Relenza®) (limited availability in South Africa) are chemically related antiviral medications that act as neuraminidase inhibitors and have activity against both influenza A and B. These two medications are recommended for use during the 2022 influenza season/ or periods of increased influenza transmission in the community.
 Adamantanes (amantadine and rimantadine) are not recommended for use due to high levels of resistance.
 The standard adult dose and duration of oseltamivir treatment is 75mg twice daily orally for 5 days.
 Doses for treatment are summarised in Table 2 [41].